onera/Cassiopee/Generator/doc/source/Generator.rst

     It must be set to -1 for the surface that must not be taken into account.
     Parameter balancing=1 means that the octree is balanced, i.e. adjacent elements are at worst twice as big/small; levelMax is the maximum number of levels required.
 If ratio=2, then a classical octree mesh is built.
 If ratio=3, a 27-tree mesh is built, in which case the spacing ratio is 3 (and not 2) between two adjacent elements.
     Parameter balancing enables to balance the octree; balancing=0 means no balancing; balancing=1 means a classical balancing, whereas balancing=2 takes also into account elements sharing a common vertex.
+Paramater mode=1 expands the domain size to get exactly the minimum snear set as input, otherwise the real minimum snear might be slightly lower than expected to comply with the dfar parameter.

     :param surfs:  body grids
     :type  surfs:  list of arrays/pyTrees